Sharing Is Caring! Share this awesome content with your friends now.

 Some of our prominent Jamaican cricketers (and who represented the West Indies team) includes Jimmy Adams, Jeff Dujon, George Headley, Michael Holding, Lawrence Rowe, Courtney Walsh and Chris Gayle.

 Headley though, a star from the 1930s, is argued to be our most famous cricketer.
-One of my favourite though was Ricardo Powell (Pow Pow), who played for us and then moved to Trinidad [He found his love there :-) ], however he did not deliver the goods at all.
+One of my favourites though was Ricardo Powell (Pow Pow), who played for us and then moved to Trinidad [He found his love there :-) ], however he did not deliver the goods at all.

 Although not a Jamaican, Brian Lara, world record holder, is my cricketing idol.
 [I had to add this note]